top of page

 Therefore, Mitsy is mortal (conclusion)

-In the argument above, if we accept both premises to be true, we also have to accept the conclusion.
+In the argument above, if we are to assume both premises to be true, we must accept the conclusion.
 There's no way around it.
-You can see that the premises are logically tied to the conclusion—it's impossible to have true premises and a false conclusion.
+You can see that the premises are logically tied to the conclusion.
+In this case, it's impossible to have true premises and a false conclusion.
 That means this is a valid deductive argument.
 We can say a deductive argument is valid when, given true premises, it would be impossible for the conclusion to be false.

 Here's an alteration that renders the argument invalid: